HirbodBehnam/MTProtoProxyInstaller/README.md

 Due to some ISPs detecting MTProxy by packet sizes, random padding is added to packets if such mode is enabled.
 It's only enabled for clients which request it.
 Add dd prefix to secret (cafe...babe => ddcafe...babe) to enable this mode on client side.
-### Debian, Ubuntu or Windows?
+### Debian or Windows?
-It is possible to patch the script to make it *partly* compatible with Ubutnu/Debian.
+It is possible to patch the script to make it *partly* compatible with Debian.
 However for windows you cannot patch the script, but I've written a small guide to install that on Windows.
-Please read [wiki](https://github.com/HirbodBehnam/MTProtoProxyCentOSInstall/wiki) for more info.
+Please read [wiki](https://github.com/HirbodBehnam/MTProtoProxyInstaller/wiki) for more info.

+The official installer will work on Debian too.
+So you can just replace all `elif` with just `else`.
+I _may_ add debian support later.
 ### Server
 You can use any VPS or Dedicated Server.
 If you want a cheap and low-end server, I personally recommend to buy one at [Virmach](https://virmach.com/); They also accept cryptos!